ibm-cloud-docs/vpc/block_storage_vpc_manage.md

 ### Adding user tags to a {{site.data.keyword.block_storage_is_short}} volume with the API
 {: #add-user-tags-volumes-api}

+To add user tags to a volume, you first make a `GET /volumes/{volume_id}` call and copy the hash string from `Etag` property in the response header.
+You then use the hash string when you specify `If-Match` in a `PATCH /volumes/{volume_id}` request to create new user tags.

 To apply tags to a {{site.data.keyword.block_storage_is_short}} volume, follow these steps: